 Paducah, Kentucky Visitor & Tourism Industry Information

-The CVB welcome center at 128 Broadway is temporarily closed to walk-in traffic.
+VISITOR INFORMATION & ASSISTANCE: The CVB welcome center at 128 Broadway reopens to walk-in traffic on July 1.
 Please feel free to contact us by phone at 1.800.PADUCAH, email at firstname.lastname@example.org or via the @PaducahCreativeCity social media channels.
 Call ahead or upon arrival to arrange curbside pick-up of visitor information for leisure travelers or wedding/reunion planning!
 Visitor Information & Assistance Available: Monday-Friday, 9 AM-5 PM.

 Healthy Practices for Prevention of Coronavirus